MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/pop-ups.md

 [![DisplayAlert](pop-ups-images/alert2-sml.png "Alert Dialog with Two Buttons")](pop-ups-images/alert2.png#lightbox "Alert Dialog with Two Buttons")

+> [!WARNING]
+> By default, UWP access keys can be activated when an alert is displayed.
+For more information, see [VisualElement Access Keys on Windows](~/xamarin-forms/platform/windows/visualelement-access-keys.md).

 ## Guide users through tasks

 The [UIActionSheet](https://developer.apple.com/library/ios/documentation/uikit/reference/uiactionsheet_class/Reference/Reference.html) is a common UI element in iOS.
 The Xamarin.Forms [`DisplayActionSheet`](xref:Xamarin.Forms.Page.DisplayActionSheet*) method lets you include this control in cross-platforms apps, rendering native alternatives in Android and UWP.